GoogleCloudPlatform/community/tutorials/create-a-self-deleting-virtual-machine.md

 that the new instance's metadata-server should provide the contents of the `startup.sh` file as the value of `startup-script` when the instance requests it.
-For standard Google Compute Engine instances, that will cause the instance to run that script when it is first started.
+For standard Google Compute Engine instances, that will cause the instance to run that script when it starts.

 The `--scopes=compute-rw` option specifies that the instance should have permission to use all Compute APIs, including the API to delete an